saga-shumpei/linkindex/README.md

 ### NOTE:
 - You cannot create a link to a character string that is invalid as an EXCEL link.
 For example, it starts with a number.
 Including "," etc.
+- Also, if the sheet name containing the string you want to link contains spaces, it will not work correctly.
 - The EXCEL workbook managed by linkindex cannot be placed in a hierarchy above the folder where the history Excel workbook is located.